Storyflow Logo

 Storyflow second brain board: research cards on an infinite canvas with AI that reads the whole board

-A 2024 Forte Labs survey of PKM users found that 68% of canvas-based PKM users (Heptabase, Obsidian Canvas, Scrintal) reported higher engagement with their notes than block-based PKM users (Roam, Logseq, Tana).
+A 2024 Forte Labs survey of PKM users found that 68% of canvas-based PKM users reported higher engagement with their notes than block-based users.
 The mechanism appears to be visual context: spatial arrangement makes connections inspectable in a way text-based links do not.
-For Heptabase users who feel the canvas paradigm has worked for them, the right alternative is another canvas tool, not a different paradigm.
+That is why the canvas keeps pulling people back, and why the fork, not the paradigm, is the decision that matters.

 How We Evaluated the Best Heptabase Alternatives 2026